We are here to support you in ways that matter to you, during your time in hospital.

-You may be asked about your religion or spiritual beliefs when you come to hospital.
+When you come to hospital, you may be asked about yourself.
+For example, your religion or spiritual beliefs, or if you identify as Aboriginal or Torres Strait Islander.
 You do not have to answer.
 It is completely your choice.

 If you do tell us, it may help us:

-If your child is in hospital, we may ask the same question for them, to support your family's values and traditions.
+If your child or loved one is in hospital, we will ask the same questions about them.

-If you choose to share this information, we will store it safely in your health record.
+If you choose to share this information, we will store it safely.
 It will not be shared outside NSW Health without your permission.

 Our hospitals are committed to providing culturally safe care for Aboriginal and Torres Strait Islander peoples.

-If you would like to speak with an Aboriginal Liaison Officer, please ask a staff member.
+If you would like to, you can meet with an Aboriginal Liaison Officer.

 If you speak a language other than English, you can ask for a free and confidential interpreter.
 We provide trained, professional interpreters to help you understand your care and make informed decisions about your health.